martinohmann/kubectl-chart/README.md

 Minimum required Kubernetes version currently is 1.13 for `kubectl-chart` to work.

-**This is still heavily WIP and will likely change a lot, so do not use in production.**
+**This is still WIP and will likely change a lot, so do not use in production.**

 More documentation for code and usage will be added soon.
 Code is a little